nithyaa05/project1-s24-nithyaa/README.md

   - Responsiveness

 ## Display Example
 These are just example designs for this project!
-You can follow these designs as closely as you want or come up with your own, **BUT** they must have the required elements for this assignment!
+You can follow these designs as closely as you want or come up with your own, **BUT** they must have the required elements and functionalities for this assignment!

 **GOLD**